 Chapter in this post:

 AVM has numerous FritzBox models on the market that are equipped with the FritzBox user interface.
-While older FritzBox models still have a right reset button, AVM has made a change and as of the FritzBox 7490 there is no longer a hardware button that resets the box to the factory settings.
+While older FritzBox models still have a reset button on the right Shopping Mall made a change and from the FritzBox 7490 there is no longer a hardware button that resets the box to the factory settings.

 For this reason you have to use one of the methods listed below and reset the FritzBox via a tone dialing telephone or via the user interface.
 Below I have listed which FritzBox models have a button and which do not.